-The trouble started in the church of my membership in Bethel associaciations with the same unhappy results that had attended their activiparing the mater to the way a herds-Ohio river and through the south makes me an extremist and a rider in the eastern states.
+The trouble started in the church of my membership in Bethel associaong the path of obedience and leaves tion of which I was then and still am ciations with the same unhappy results that had attended their activiin the eastern states.

+This trouble and division has swept wation by te grace of God alone.
+He illustrated his position by ccm- through all the states west of the but for time and to all eternity paring the mater to the way a herds- Ohio river and through the south makes me an extremist and a rider